-We consider the modulation of the time interval of a given event taking place in a frame of reference F', while departing with constant velocity v with respect to an observer in another frame of reference F. Assume that at the "moving" frame F', a certain event started exactly at the time of departure (t=t'= 0).
+We consider the modulation of information regarding the time interval of a given event taking place in frame of reference F', while departing with constant velocity v with respect to an observer in another frame of reference F. Assume that at the "moving" frame F', a certain event started exactly at the time of departure (t=t'=0).
 Assume that promptly at the termination of the event, the observer in the "moving" frame measures the time (denote it by t'), and with no delay, sends a wave signal to the observer in the "staying" frame in order to indicate the termination of the event.
 Also assume that with the arrival of the signal, the "staying" observer promptly registers his/her termination time, denoted by t.
-The termination time t, registered by the "staying" observer, is equal to t', the termination time registered by the "moving" observer, plus the time the wave signal took to cross the distance x in F that the "moving" observer has crossed relative to the "staying" observer, from the moment the event started (t= 0) until it ended (t=t).
-The time in F that the wave signal took to cross the distance x is equal to $\frac{x}{c}$, where c is the velocity of the wave signal relative to the "staying" observer.
+The termination time t, registered by the "staying" observer, is equal to t', the termination time registered by the "moving" observer, plus the time the wave signal took to cross the distance t in t that the "moving" observer has crossed relative to the "staying" observer, from the moment the event started (t=0) until it ended (t=t).
+The time in t that the wave signal took to cross the distance t is equal to t0, where t1 is the velocity of the wave signal relative to the "staying" observer.